skafandri/sb/ch5.md

 Good, to include this configuration, we will edit **app/config/dashboard.yml** and add `- { resource: dashboard.yml }` under **imports** section.

-If you try to run the application now, you should get an exception `FileLoaderLoadException in FileLoader.php line 125: There is no extension able to load the configuration for "app"`.
+If you try to run the application now, you should get an exception
+`FileLoaderLoadException in FileLoader.php line 125: There is no extension able to load the configuration for "app"`.

-Indeeed, we must register our bundle to provide the configuration format it expects.
+Indeed, we must register our bundle to provide the configuration format it expects.
 To do this, we need to add a configuration class.

--- **src/AppBundle/DependencyInjection/Configuration.php**
+- **src/AppBundle/DependencyInjection/Configuration.php**

 ````php
 <?php